-Apprenticeships are a fantastic way to start or enhance a career - they allow the apprentice to be employed full time, being paid, whilst learning and gaining a qualification in their chosen occupational area.
+Apprenticeships are a fantastic way to start or enhance a career – they allow the apprentice to be employed and to be paid, whilst learning and gaining a qualification in their chosen occupational area.
 If you're an employer, apprenticeships can also help enhance your business by utilising your levy to recruit an apprentice who can have a positive impact on your organisation.

 Design projects will be assessed via a portfolio and a presentation at the end of the course.
 The history, theory and practice coursework is assessed through seminar papers and an essay.
 The technology studies are examined in portfolio and through a dissertation, coursework and professional reports.

 We are planning to return to our usual ways of teaching this autumn including on-campus activities for your course.
 However, it's still unclear what the government requirements on social distancing and other restrictions might be, so please keep an eye on our Covid-19 pages for further updates as we get closer to the start of the autumn term.